- Solution + inspiration

-Any changes or additions as well as any contractual terms issued by the Customer that conflict with or differ from these provisions shall only be valid if we have expressly consented to them in writing.
+Any changes or additions as well as any contractual terms issued by the Customer that conflict with or differ from these GTCs shall only be valid if we have expressly consented to them in writing.
 If the Customer is not in agreement with this, then they are required to inform us of same in writing without delay.
 The following GTCs shall also apply in the event of our unconditionally completing an order for the Customer knowing that they have imposed conflicting or differing terms and conditions.

-The subject of contracts shall be a given service and/or product ordered by the Customer having the features and dimensions set out in our product description.
+The subject of contracts shall be a given service and/or product/merchandise ordered by the Customer having the features and dimensions set out in our product description.
 The illustrations in our catalogues provide general product information in purely pictorial form and lay no claim to colour accuracy, completeness or correctness.

 We shall provide price quotes without obligation unless they have been expressly designated as being binding or formally submitted.
-Any contract shall only take effect upon our having confirmed a job at least in textual form.
+Any contract shall only take effect upon our having confirmed a job at least in text form.